All Episodes

 Everything she said about it turned out to be false.

-But of course, we learned last week she lied about Benghazi too.
+But, of course, we learned last week she lied about Benghazi, too.

-Now, by the way, the CIA director, this goes back to 1999, George Tennant at the time, announced that he has suspended the security clearance of his predecessor predecessor, John Deutsch.
+Now, by the way, the CIA director, this goes back to 1999, George Tennant at the time, announced that he has suspended the security clearance of his predecessor, John Deutsch.

-And the unprecedented action against a widely respected and still powerful former official came at a time then of heightened concern over foreign espionage and the handling of classified information.
+And the unprecedented action against a widely respected and still powerful former official came at a time then of heightened concern over foreign espionage and the handling of classified information, clearly intended as a signal that the federal government, the CIA in particular, is determined to tighten security.

-What he basically, in layman's terms, what he did was he put Humpty Dumpty back together again, and then he sold him to the highest bidder.
+He basically, in layman's terms, what he did was he put Humpty Dumpty back together again, and then he sold him to the highest bidder.

 That's what happened.